bigdatagenomics/adam/README.md

 time than samtools to compute these statistics.
 For example, on my MacBook Pro the command above took 17 seconds to run while `samtools flagstat NA12878_chr20.bam` took 55 secs.
 On larger files, the difference in speed is even more dramatic.
-ADAM is faster because it's multi-threaded and distributed and uses a columnar storage format with a projected schema to only materializes the read flags.
-In addition, the flags can be read without any bit-twiddling.
+ADAM is faster because it's multi-threaded and distributed and uses a columnar storage format (with a projected schema that only materializes the read flags instead of the whole read).

 # Mailing List